treasury of the Cathedral of Trier

 Are there guided tours?

-Guided tours may be available, providing deeper insights into the collection and its significance.
-Check the official website for details.
+Guided tours may be available; inquire at the entrance or check the official website for details.

 What’s the best time to visit?